 No innovative product design consultancy can perfectly execute each project.
 Even with the correct staff working on the ideal project, under the ideal conditions, the development process will dig up surprises and set out roadblocks that need to be navigated.
 The goal is to mitigate the number and extent of the unforeseen problems.

-Techniques for identifying and handling the unexpected engineering problems when turning creative ideas into innovations
+Techniques for identifying and handling unexpected engineering problems

 Chang (2016, p.356-358) suggests the application of a technique called DEEPTHINK to facilitate the generation of creative ideas.
 The technique is based on a series of “question-based prompts” that develop a thinking strategy to jostle the mind of the STEM professional into thinking differently about a problem.
 The technique is summarized below.